buepro/typo3-flux_elements/README.md

 The tile unit flux elements can be used to create panels showing tiles.

 Tiles aren't yet supported by the bootstrap framework hence on bare installations won't show up as expected.
-To get started using tile units the [distribution pizpalue](https://extensions.typo3.org/extension/pizpalue) might be checked out.
+To get started using tile units the [extension pizpalue](https://extensions.typo3.org/extension/pizpalue) might be checked out.

 ![Tile unit containing tile content elements](Documentation/Images/Introduction/TileUnit.jpg)